 GCU is a modern school that embraces a 21st century style of learning.
 With our online MBA program, you do not have to choose between your career and your education.
 Take courses online and take part in small group discussions in a diverse, online classroom.
-This degree requires a total of 46 credits.
+This affordable degree requires either 34 to 46 credits depending upon your undergraduate background.
 Most of the MBA online classes are eight weeks long.

 The core program courses include: